seenya/simplebot/README.md

 # SETUP

 To setup your SimpleBot we're assuming you have Arduino and NodeJS installed already.
+If you haven't, check out the [prerequisites](https://github.com/nodebotsau/nbdau/blob/master/setup.md).

 If you're using a LeoStick arduino follow the notes immediately below.
 If not, skip to "flashing my arduino" below.

 ## Set up your LeoStick